Olusegun Oke Library: Automation

 The library operates an automated system using Koha Integrated Library Management Software.
 It is used for cataloguing and classifying books and journals while most of the routine activities such as registration of users and charging and discharging of library materials are done manually.
 Bibliographic details of the library collections are held in digitized formats accessible through computer terminals in the main library.
 The library maintains the Online Public Access Catalogue (OPAC) representing the holdings of the library and its subsidiaries.
 The OPAC allows library users to know the available resources in the library holdings and this help to save them the stress of having to go through all the shelves before locating a particular information material.

 Major services rendered

 The library renders numerous services to its users and community.
 The services rendered in the library include but not limited to reference services, research support services, twenty four hours reading room services during examinations, charging and discharging of library materials, user education/orientation, photocopying service, reference services, user-driven acquisition services, technical services, serials, internet services, Virtual /E-Library services, information retrieval and literature search services, selective dissemination of information/ current awareness services amongst others.

-Librarians of Olusegun Oke Library, LAUTECH,
+University Librarians of the Olusegun Oke Library, LAUTECH,

-List of university librarians from inception till date at the Olusegun Oke Library, LAUTECH, Ogbomoso.
+List of University Librarians from inception till date at the Olusegun Oke Library, LAUTECH, Ogbomoso.